Global identifier schemes don’t scale II

 I.e. global ids don’t scale, but global ids + context do.

 I think this is something we agree on.
 In the case of large RDF installations, the universal resource identifier (URI) system fails to unambiguously identify resources universally, and so in rdf store software it is augumented with a context/provenance system (e.g. quads).
+This isn't a theoretical issue with the model, it's a practical one to do with the problems of maintaining identifier consistency in a decentralised universe.

 The second point was a more contentious one: that a better approach is to relax the ‘universally unambiguous’ constraint for identifiers and embrace context for disambiguation (which we are forced to do to some degree anyway).